Shamrock Vegan Shepherd’s Pie – A St. Patrick’s Day Pot of Gold!

 The savory lentil base, the fluffy mashed potatoes and the crispy crust on top will make you feel lucky to be plant-based!

-A tasty and festive treat for any gathering
+A tasty and festive treat for any St. Patrick’s Day gathering

 Mashed Potatoes